Francis Boott: Biography

-His botanical labours were entirely continued to the study of the great genus Carex.
+His botanical labours were entirely confined to the study of the great genus Carex.

 The results of his labours have seen the light in a large folio work entitled Illustrations of the Genus Carex, by F. Boott, M.D.
 In four parts London, 1858-67.

 It was produced at his own expense, and distributed amongst botanists.

 His close attention to study tended to enfeeble his never very vigorous frame; but the immediate cause of his death was disease of the right lung, induced by pneumonia at 24 Gower Street, London, on 25 December 1863.

 In connection with literature a most characteristic act of his was to erect in All Saints' Church, Cambridge, a tablet to the memory of Henry Kirke White, of whom he knew nothing personally, but whose life and poems he ardently admired.
 In addition to the works already mentioned Boott also published 'Two Lectures on Materia Medica' in 1837, and he prepared a monograph of 158 species of Carex, which was printed in Sir William Jackson Hooker's 'Flora Boreali-Americana'.

 Family

-His wife was a Miss Mary Hardcastle of Derby; they married in 1820.
+His wife was Mary Hardcastle of Derby; they married in 1820.

 Her mother, Lucy Hardcastle nee Swift, lived in the same street as Erasmus Darwin and was educated by him along with Darwin's two illegitimate daughters.
+She later published a book about the Linnean classification and ran a school for young ladies.